top of page

 The following are commonly agreed safeguarding definitions:

-• 5 Rs of Safeguarding refer to the steps which should be followed if a safeguarding concern arises – these are Recognise, Respond, Report, Record and Refer.
+• The 5 Rs of Safeguarding refer to the steps which should be followed if a safeguarding concern arises – these are Recognise, Respond, Report, Record and Refer.

-It is important that people are protected from all forms of abuse or potential harm.
+• It is important that people are protected from all forms of abuse or potential harm.
 Abuse may take many forms including (but not necessarily limited to) the following:

 • Physical abuse including assault, hitting, slapping, pushing, restraint, or inappropriate physical sanctions.